olhub2016/olrootm/README.md

          #  sh /root/StartX

-  2. In the already presented Xorg , one can start new window for the merged ( but not chrooted ) system
+  2. In the already presented Xorg , one can start new window for the merged ( but NOT chrooted ) system
      by Xephyr_chroot script .

 #C.